Voyager 1: Computers

 The computer command subsystem (CCS) controls the cameras.
 The CCS contains fixed computer programs, such as command decoding, fault-detection and fault-correction routines, antenna pointing routines, and spacecraft sequencing routines.
 This computer is an improved version of the one that was used in the 1970s Viking orbiters.

-The Attitude and Articulation Control Subsystem (AACS) controls the spacecraft orientation (its attitude).
-It keeps the high-gain antenna pointing towards the Earth, controls attitude changes, and points the scan platform.
+The Attitude and Articulation Control Subsystem (AACS) controls the spacecraft orientation.
+It keeps the high-gain antenna pointing towards Earth, controls attitude changes, and points the scan platform.
 The custom-built AACS systems on both Voyagers are the same.